nathan-kennedy/new-mac-setup/README.md

 # Installed Software List

-This document provides an overview of the software and tools that the setup script installs, categorized to give you a clear understanding of each component's purpose and utility.

 ## Development Tools

 - **Xcode Command Line Tools**: Essential tools for macOS development, including compilers and command-line utilities.